MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 dropins folder file will be kept.

-Platform build can also be customized by updating the :guilabel:`configuration.xml` file beside the :guilabel:`[name].platform` file.
+Platform build can also be customized by updating the :guilabel:`configuration.xml` file beside the :guilabel:`.platform` file.
 This Ant script can extend one or several of the extension points available.
 By default, you should not have to change the default configuration script.